 - What Happens After I Submit a Counter-notice?

 - Filing a Copyright Notice or Counter-notice Is Serious Business!

 Twitter responds to copyright notifications submitted under the Digital Millennium Copyright Act (“DMCA”).
 Section 512 of the DMCA outlines the statutory requirements necessary for formally reporting copyright infringement, as well as providing instructions on how an affected party can appeal a removal by submitting a compliant counter-notice.

-Twitter will respond to reports of alleged copyright infringement, such as allegations concerning the unauthorized use of a copyrighted image as a profile photo, header photo, or background, allegations concerning the unauthorized use of a copyrighted video or image uploaded through our media hosting services, or Tweets containing links to allegedly infringing materials.
+Twitter will respond to reports of alleged copyright infringement, such as allegations concerning the unauthorized use of a copyrighted image as a profile or header photo, allegations concerning the unauthorized use of a copyrighted video or image uploaded through our media hosting services, or Tweets containing links to allegedly infringing materials.
 Note that not all unauthorized uses of copyrighted materials are infringements (see our Fair Use page for more information).

 Tip: If you are concerned about the use of your brand or entity’s name, please review Twitter’s Trademark Policy.
 If you are concerned about the use of a fictional character, please see our Parody, Commentary, and Fan Accounts Policy.
 These are generally not copyright issues.

 If you are unsure whether you hold rights to a particular work, please consult an attorney or another adviser as Twitter cannot provide legal advice.
 There are plenty of resources to learn more about copyright law including http://copyright.gov, https://lumendatabase.org/, and http://www.eff.org/issues/bloggers/legal/liability/IP, to name a few.

 Tip: In general, the photographer and NOT the subject of a photograph is the actual rights holder of the resulting photograph.

 To submit a notice of claimed copyright infringement, you will need to provide us with the following information: